eGain/playwright-transformer/README.md

 ### 5. test_start.ts example

+This file serves as a template for the test case structure.
+When the transformer encounters a `test()` line in the input file, it uses this template and replaces placeholders:

+- `[[TEST_CASE_NAME_MATCHER]]` - Replaced with the original test name plus `${data['tcName']}`
+- Other placeholders are replaced during transformation

-In addition to below values include any additional steps needed in your tests before goto() steps.
-This is useful when you want to initialize any class, set any variables in your tests at start - for using it later in transformation in insert_lines.json file
+Include any additional steps needed in your tests before goto() steps.
+This is useful when you want to initialize any class, set any variables in your tests at start - for using it later in transformation in insert_lines.json file.

 ```ts
 for (const data of input) {